Vacancies in Graphene : Dirac Physics and Fractional Vacuum Charges: Multiple vacancies

-We now dwell on cases which illustrate the underlying topological features of many-vacancy configurations, starting from a single $A$-vacancy $(N_A =1)$ (Fig.~\ref{fig: single and double}).
+We now dwell on cases which illustrate the underlying features of many-vacancy configurations. \Omrie{In these cases we illustrate the correspondence of our Dirac model with tight binding numerics.} Starting from a single $A$-vacancy $(N_A =1)$ (Fig.~\ref{fig: single and double}).
 A zero mode appears associated to $\Index H = N_A =1$, together with a vacuum charge $Q = - (1/2) e$ localized at the vacancy site and a broken parity symmetry.
 Adding a $B$-vacancy (Fig.~\ref{fig: single and double}) implies $\Index H = | N_A - N_B |=0$ so that the charge vanishes at each vacancy location and parity symmetry is restored.

-Adding yet another $A$-vacancy remarkably changes the situation since $\Index H = | N_A - N_B |=1$ and parity symmetry is again broken.
-Each $A$-vacancy now holds a finite charge $Q_\blacktriangle $ smaller than $ (1/2) e$ which depends on the exact spatial configuration (Fig.~\ref{fig: SingleHole}b).
+Adding yet another $A$-vacancy changes the situation since $\Index H = | N_A - N_B |=1$ and parity symmetry is again broken.
+Each $A$-vacancy now holds a finite charge $Q_\blacktriangle $ smaller than $ (1/2) e$ which depends on the exact spatial configuration.
 The $B$-vacancy carries no charge, $Q_\triangledown = 0$, a direct consequence of the vanishing of $\boldsymbol{q}_B$ in \eqref{eq: q_A,B}.
-These results, displayed in Fig.~\ref{fig: TripleHoleCont}, have a surprising generalisation.
+These results, displayed in Fig.~\ref{fig: TripleHoleCont}, have a attractive generalisation.
 Consider a $N_A - N_B =1$ configuration where all the $A$-vacancies are charged ($Q_\blacktriangle$) and the $B$-vacancies necessarily uncharged ($Q_\triangledown$).
 Adding a $B$-vacancy wherever in the plane markedly changes this picture by switching off all the charges in the plane ($Q_\vartriangle, Q_\triangledown$).
-This feature, illustrated in Fig.~\ref{fig: A5_B4 Vs A5_B5}, can be viewed as a topological switch, where the creation of one remote vacancy of the right kind switches off, at once, all the finite charges $Q_\blacktriangle$ on the graphene lattice.
-This effect, of topological origin, is independent of the relative position of the vacancies and results only from the vanishing of the overall Index.
+This feature, can be viewed as a topological state switch, where the creation of one remote vacancy of the right kind switches off, at once, all the finite charges $Q_\blacktriangle$ on the graphene lattice.
+This effect is independent of the relative position of the vacancies and results only from the vanishing of the overall Index.